This Is How You Find A Love That Changes Everything (The Best Love Advice I Ever Received)

 He continued, “Then, you meet a new person or a new group of people, and everything changes.
 You are introduced to a new kind of guy that brings this light into your life you didn’t even know was possible.
 He will add color to your world, add flavor to everyday situations.
 This, my dear, is when you will know you have found “the one” and it is only possible by expanding your social circle and being introduced to different world views.
 If there is one piece of advice to offer you, it is this, and one that has brought me to my beloved wife.”

 I thought a lot about his words.
 Finding the elusive 'one' doesn't merely rely on the statistical fact that by meeting more people, you're increasing your chances of finding the right person.
 Yes, this is true, however, it runs deeper than that.
 It's finding out that your most desired quality in a partner is something that has never previously crossed your mind.
 It's discovering a need you didn't even know you had.
 It's realizing a specific characteristic that compliments your personality style in an unimaginable way.

 I had a feeling that my flight companion had a collection of advice assembled over the years.
 I wanted to adopt him as my second father so that he could bestow his wisdom on a daily basis.
 I would be so wise!
 Knowing that wasn’t possible, I asked for his business card instead.
-Our 2 hour, 4 minute flight had ended, and we parted ways, but his enthusiasm for life and wise advice remained.
+Our 2 hour, 4 minute flight had ended, and we parted ways, but his enthusiasm for life and wise advice stayed with me.
 I went home that day and threw out my list assembled over the years of desired qualities in a man.
-I wiped clean the image in my mind of what his appearance needed to resemble.
+I wiped clean the image in my mind of what he would look like, what kind of job he would have, and which personality traits he would embody.
 I hopped online and I signed up for an event I never thought I would attend.

 I was going to be a traveler in my very own dating world.